-where~$\Pr$ denotes probability and where $\E$ denotes expectation---again see~\cite{BillAll,ZD2011}.
-Thus, in the present discrete-time setting, LOLE is the expected number of periods of shortfall during the season under study, while EEU is the expectation of the sum of the depths of shortfall during successive periods, i.e.\ the expectation of the total unserved energy.
+where~$\Pr$ denotes probability and $\E$ denotes expectation (\cite{BillAll,KMDHADHSSO,ZD2011}).
+It follows from the additivity of expectations that, in discrete time, LOLE is the expected number of periods of shortfall during the season under study, while EEU is the expectation of the sum of the depths of shortfall during such periods, i.e.\ the expectation of the total unserved energy.

-In an economic context the use of EEU as a measure of economic cost corresponds to a uniform valuation of each unit of unserved energy, regardless of the overall depth of energy shortfall at any given time.
-The present paper mainly considers such a uniform valuation of unserved energy; however, in many systems modest levels (depths) of shortfall may be managed without significant ill effects by the use of emergency actions such as voltage reduction, while the avoidance of economic or other damage becomes increasingly difficult as the depth of shortfall increases.
-Thus it may be natural in such cases to value unserved energy more highly at higher levels of shortfall.
+The use of EEU as a measure of economic cost corresponds to a uniform valuation of unserved energy, regardless of the overall depth of energy shortfall at any given time and also of the overall duration of the energy shortfall periods.
+The present paper mainly considers such a uniform valuation.
+However, often modest depths or durations of shortfall may be managed without significant ill effects, while the avoidance of economic damage becomes increasingly difficult as depth or duration of shortfall increases.
+Thus it may sometimes be natural to value unserved energy more highly at higher levels of shortfall.